PrincetonUniversity/software_testing/06_non_functional/README.md

 ```

 What is the computational complexity in time and memory for this `for` loop?
 The answer is that the memory requirement grows linearly with N
 and so does the execution time of the code.
-That is, if N is double the code requires twice as much memory and twice as much runtime.
+That is, if N is doubled the code requires twice as much memory and twice as much runtime.

 What about this example?